menu

 Merom is a tiny town located in the state of Indiana.
 With a population of 208 people and just one neighborhood, Merom is the 464th largest community in Indiana.
-Merom has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.
+Much of the housing stock in Merom was built prior to World War II, making it one of the older and more historic towns in the country.

 When you are in Merom, you'll notice that it is more blue-collar than most other communities in America.
 41.00% of Merom’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Merom is a town of professionals, sales and office workers, and production and manufacturing workers.
 There are especially a lot of people living in Merom who work in computer science and math (16.00%), sales jobs (12.00%), and office and administrative support (8.00%).